CARESData/OTDA-PIT-forms/README.md

 A form will ask where the workbook folder (Data) and the folder holding the OTDA templates (Template) are located.

 ### Extract.py
-The script combines all the files out into the ‘Data’ folder into one csv file.
+The script extracts the data from all the PIT workbooks in the ‘Data’ folder.
+This data is combined into one csv file.

 ### Transform.py
 The file created above is merged with a file with a coordinate (column and row) to each field name to be placed into the Excel template.
 Then it changes the structure to be used for the Excel templates.